softlayer/swftp/README.md

 ```

 ### Start FTP Server
-To run the FTP server with twistd, simply run this command.
+To run the FTP server, simply run this command.
 ```bash
 $ swftp-ftp -a http://127.0.0.1:8080/auth/v1.0
 2013-02-18 16:28:50-0600 [-] Log opened.